 Every time I tried quitting smoking in the past, I felt like I’d just woken up from a coma ten years into the future.
 How do people drive their car for longer than twenty minutes without smoking?
 How do people have an argument without smoking?
 How do people walk outside for longer than five minutes without smoking?

 Functioning without cigarettes felt impossible, foreign.
 I couldn’t understand how anyone ever did it, even as I increasingly became the only smoker in many circles.
 I couldn’t fathom it.

 Then there was the alcohol.
 How do you go to a party and not drink?
 How do you celebrate a holiday and not drink?
-How do you get together with friends and not drink?
-How do you handle stress without alcohol?
+Or get together with friends and not drink?
+What about stress?
 How does a person come home from a horrible job every day and not immediately drink?

 Surely you don’t suggest I just handle my emotions without anything to help me?
 Raw emotions?
 Me?

 I felt like an emotional toddler (and maybe I was).
-Without my crutches, I didn’t understand how to react to anything in a healthy manner and in a lot of ways, the things I was feeling felt completely NEW.
+Without my crutches, I didn’t understand how to react to ANYTHING in a healthy manner and in a lot of ways, the things I was feeling felt completely NEW.
 What is this emotion welling up in my throat right now?
-Why do I want to cry all of the sudden?
+Why do I want to cry all of a sudden?